Building Community Connections For Over A Century

 On June 29, 2016 the North Carolina Legislature repealed the portion of the City of Fayetteville Charter that specifically and exclusively dealt with PWC and replaced it with an updated version that more clearly defined the roles and responsibilities of the Commission and the City of Fayetteville in the operation of the electric, water and wastewater utilities.
 Most notably, the Legislature defined PWC as a Public Authority under North Carolina law and is subject to the applicable state statutes that govern Public Authorities.

-The Commission consists of four members, appointed by Fayetteville’s City Council, to each serve a four-year staggered term.
+The Commission consists of four members, appointed by Fayetteville’s City Council, to each serve up to two four-year staggered terms.
 The Commissioners elect a Chair, Vice Chair, Secretary, and Treasurer; they meet on the second and fourth Wednesdays of each month.

 Since its inception, PWC’s operations have been located in the heart of Fayetteville.
 The site of the old City Hall on Green Street was leased in October 1914, for the purpose of erecting an office and an electrical substation for the Public Works Commission.
 The substation became overloaded during the 1930’s and was relocated to Williams Street.
 The office facilities also became inadequate for the increased work of the Commission, and a City Hall was erected on the site during 1941.
 A separate Public Works Commission Administration Building was completed in February 1966, at 508 Person Street.